Adrien Chenot: Career

 Its knowledge of the production of reducing gases is essential for the development of its oxide reduction processes: it simultaneously improves the obtaining of the gases necessary for its metallurgical processes, just like the processes themselves.
 He also understood the importance of the purity of the ore to ensure an economic interest in direct reduction processes, and invented an "electrotrieuse" which removes a large part of the raw minerals from their sterile gangue.

 His research concerns the obtaining of metal sponges from many bodies (aluminum, calcium, silicon, barium, etc.), of which he is also studying the properties of their alloys with iron.

 Death

 Chenot died suddenly and unexpectedly in November 1855 after falling out of a window apparently due to disorientation and nausea from experimenting carbon monoxide poisoning.
 He was only 52 years old and active in his final days, although very weakened by the toxic gases inhaled during his experiments.

 Contributions

 Chenot method of direct reduction

-The Chenot process is one of the very first direct reduction processes to succeed blast furnaces.
+The Chenot process is one of the first direct reduction processes to succeed blast furnaces.
 The method took over 25 years to develop.